-Managing compliance risks forms part of internal control and good corporate governance and, as such, forms an integral part of business management tasks and the corporate culture.
+Managing compliance risks forms part of internal control and good corporate governance and, as such, forms an integral part of business management and corporate culture.
 Almost all activities involve compliance risk, and responsibility for the management of risks rests with the business lines/divisions.
 OP Mortgage Bank's Managing Director is in charge of the company's compliance activities.
-OP Financial Group's Compliance organisation supports the Managing Director.
-The Group Compliance Officer in charge of the organisation reports to the Board of Directors (or to the committees of the Board of Directors) and to the Chief Legal Officer and Group General Counsel.
+OP Financial Group's Compliance organisation also controls OP MB's compliance activities.
+Compliance also supports the Managing Director and the person in charge in has appointed reports to OP MB's Board of Directors.

 The Compliance organisation assists Group Executive Management and senior management as well as business lines/divisions in the management of risk associated with regulatory non-compliance, supervises regulatory compliance and, for its part, develops internal control further.
 Compliance ensures that regulations are complied with and implemented mainly by means of control and risk assessments of new procedures.
-Compliance activities, compliance observations and the related recommendations issued to the business lines/divisions are reported regularly to OP Mortgage Bank's Board of Directors and OP Financial Group'sCompliance organisation.
+Compliance activities, compliance observations and the related recommendations issued to the business lines/divisions are reported regularly to OP Mortgage Bank's Board of Directors and OP Financial Group's Compliance organisation.
 Compliance activities must also be reported to OP Cooperative's Executive Management Team and to the Risk Committee of the Board of Directors as part of OP Financial Group level reporting.

-In 2020, OP Financial Group continued to strengthen its risk management and compliance culture at all levels.
-This included an update of the Group's compliance risk assessment, which is a key tool in the risk-based targeting of compliance supervision and compliance support provided to business divisions.
-The Group also introduced a new whistleblowing channel and process to support the regulatory compliance of its operations.
+One of the strategic priorities of OP Financial Group is to strengthen the risk management and compliance culture.
+In 2023, OP Financial Group updated its compliance risk assessment and ML, TF and sanctions risk assessments, which are key tools in the risk-based targeting of compliance supervision and compliance support provided to business divisions.